rspec/rspec-rails/features/Generators.md

 # Using generators

-RSpec spec are normally generated alongside other application components.
+RSpec `_spec.rb` files are normally generated alongside other application components.
-For instance, `rails generate model` will also generate an RSpec spec file for the model.
+For instance, `rails generate model` will also generate an RSpec `_spec.rb` file for the model.

 Note that the generators are there to help you get started, but they are no